keroserene/snowflake/broker/README.md

 ```
 setcap 'cap_net_bind_service=+ep' /usr/local/bin/broker
 ```
-You can control the listening port with the --tlsPort or --webPort options (--webPort is honored only when also using --disable-tls).
+You can control the listening port with the --addr option.

 You'll need to provide the URL of the custom broker to the client plugin using the `--url $URL` flag.